F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![convo](https://imgur.com/IY6PdD9.png)

 There is also an ssh directory under ftp.
-If you keep going into the ssh directories, there is a txt file named key.
+If you keep going into the ssh directories, there is a .txt file named key.
 This is a RSA Private key.
 Read more about it [here](https://www.namecheap.com/support/knowledgebase/article.aspx/798/67/what-is-an-rsa-key-used-for).
 It is often used as a 'key' when connecting to a server via ssh.

 ![ssh](https://imgur.com/RQfxhlx.png)